-- Prepare sweet potato fries according to package directions until crisp and hot in a shallow pan or baking sheet lined with non stick foil.
+- Prepare sweet potato fries according to package directions until crisp and hot in a shallow pan, baking sheet lined with foil, or air fryer.

-- Top fries with cheese curds and keep warm in the oven until curds are soft.
+- Top fries with cheese curds and warm in the oven until curds are soft.

 - Top with meat and sauce mixture and serve.